redhat-best-practices-for-k8s/test-network-function/CONTRIBUTING.md

 interface so it can be automatically included in a [test-network-function-claim](https://github.com/redhat-nfvpe/test-network-function-claim) JSON file.

 Any configuration that adheres to these two requirements will automatically be included in the claim.
+Any configuration needed to reproduce a claim must be added to the pool.

 ## Documentation guidelines